Dane Elkins: 2018

-In January 2018, the California-Nevada State Racquetball Association (CSRA) held a highly unusual State Juniors Championship featuring $1200 in prize money for the 18-and-younger singles' divisions to entice the top CA Juniors to play since most are professionals and few play it.
-The highly regarded non-profit organization Reaching Your Dream Foundation (RYD) and Michael Lippitt funded the prize money for the event.
+In January 2018, the California-Nevada State Racquetball Association (CSRA) held a State Juniors Championship featuring $1200 in prize money for the 18-and-younger singles' divisions to entice the top CA Juniors to play.
+The non-profit organization Reaching Your Dream Foundation and Michael Lippitt funded the prize money for the event.
 Dane competed against 5 top USA National Team Members including partner Ricky Diaz, Julian Singh, Krish and Salil Thakur, and Antonio Rojas.
 Dane won the $500 first-place 18-and-younger prize.
-[This is one of many CA State Jr. titles for Dane, including one a few years earlier when he broke his right hand and won the CA State championships as a lefty even though he is not ambidextrous.]

-In June 2018, Dane had his best showing ever at the Junior Olympics winning the 18-and-under Gold Doubles (top divisions) with Ricardo Diaz in their final season together as juniors.
-Dane also won Gold Mixed 18-and-under doubles with first-time participant Taylor Shaw.
+In June 2018, Dane won the 18-and-under Gold Doubles (top divisions) with Ricardo Diaz in their final season together as juniors.
+Dane also won Gold Mixed 18-and-under doubles with Taylor Shaw.
 Dane lost in the finals of the boys' gold 18-and-under singles to partner Ricardo Diaz and thus qualified for the USA team in singles and doubles.

-At the World Junior Championships held in San Luis Potosí, Mexico, Dane lost a tiebreaker to the number-1 seed from Bolivia and finished 3d place in doubles with Ricardo Diaz; Dane also made the quarters in singles.
+At the World Junior Championships held in San Luis Potosí, Mexico, Dane lost a tiebreaker to the number 1 seed from Bolivia and finished 3rd place in doubles with Ricardo Diaz; Dane also made the quarters in singles.
 Team USA took a bronze at Jr. Worlds.